Het Loo Palace: History

-Het Loo Palace was much beloved by King William I, who remained its owner after he abdicated in the fall of 1840.
+Het Loo was much beloved by King William I, who remained its owner after he abdicated in the fall of 1840.
 A few years before, the king had permitted the ancient practice of falconry to be reinstated on the palace grounds.
-His grandsons William and Alexander became enthusiastic members of the Royal Loo Hawking Club, the latter serving as President from 1840 until his death in 1848.
-The falconry season drew a crowd of hunting enthusiasts to Het Loo every spring, including British noblemen like the 7th Duke of Leeds.
-They stayed at hotels in Apeldoorn and held their meetings at the castle Het Oude Loo in the vicinity of the palace.
+His grandsons William III and Alexander became enthusiastic members of the Royal Loo Hawking Club, the latter serving as President from 1840 until his death in 1848.
+The falconry season drew a crowd of hunting enthusiasts to Het Loo every spring, including British noblemen such as the 7th Duke of Leeds.
+They stayed at hotels in Apeldoorn and held their meetings at Het Oude Loo in the vicinity of the palace.
 After Prince Alexander's death in 1848, the club quickly went into decline.
 It was abolished in 1855.
 King William III made an effort to keep the practice of falconry alive for a while afterwards, paying a falconer from his private funds.
 Like his grandfather, he loved Het Loo and gladly spent much of his time living there as a country gentleman.
 William III, who was suffering from a kidney ailment, spent his last months at Het Loo and died there in November 1890.

 The palace remained a summer residence of the House of Orange-Nassau until the death of Queen Wilhelmina in 1962.
 In 1960, Queen Wilhelmina had declared that when she died, the private estate surrounding the palace would go to the Dutch state.
 She did, however, request that it should be returned to her family if the Dutch were to abolish the monarchy.
 The former crown properties surrounding the palace became property of the Dutch state in 1962, after Wilhelmina died at Het Loo.
 Her daughter, Queen Juliana, never lived there, but her younger daughter, Princess Margriet, lived in the right wing until 1975.

 The building was renovated between 1976 and 1982.
 Since 1984, the palace has been a state museum open to the general public, showing interiors with original furniture, objects and paintings of the House of Orange-Nassau.
 It also houses a library devoted to the House of Orange-Nassau and the Museum van de Kanselarij der Nederlandse Orden (Museum of the Netherlands Orders of Knighthood's Chancellery), with books and other material concerning decorations and medals.
 The building is a rijksmonument and is among the Top 100 Dutch heritage sites.